mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 #SBATCH --gres=gpu:1        #  one GPU

-module load openmind8/apptainer/1.1.7        # load an apptainer module singularity exec --nv -B /om,om2 my-image.sif python my-code.py  # Run the job steps
+module load openmind8/apptainer/1.1.7        # load an apptainer module singularity exec --nv -B /om,om2 my-image.sif python my-code.py  # Run the program
 ```

 ## Build Singualrity images

-It is assumed in the previous section that all needed packages have been installed in the image, but when some needed packages do not exist in the image, users need to build an image.
+In the previous section, it is assumed that all needed packages have been installed in the image.
+If some needed packages do not exist in the image, users need to build a new image.

-Frist, search on [Docker Hub](https://hub.docker.com/) for an image with operating system and software stack that supports your target application the best.
-Use it as a base image and then build your target application on top of it.
+To save work for the building process, search for an image providing the right OS and necessary dependnecies to support your target application, then use it as a base image and build your target application on top of it.

-In the following, an example to build pandas on top of pytorch.

-for exmaple.
-Here is an example for downloading an image to support Pytorch.
+The following is an example for building Python packages such as Pytorch and Pandas in a container image.

+First, download a Docker image that provdies the Ubuntu OS and have Python and Pytorch installed already,
 ```
-apptainer build --sandbox my-container  docker://bitnami/pytorch:latest
+apptainer build --sandbox my-image  docker://bitnami/pytorch:latest
 ```

-The command `build` here does nothing but download and convert.
-The flag `--sandbox` is to convert the container to the Sandbox format, which is convenient for adding more packages in step 4.
-If no more package is needed, remove the `--sandbox` flag.
+The command `build` here does not build anything yet, but just downloads the image.
+The flag `--sandbox` is to convert the image file to the Sandbox format, which is convenient for installing packages interactively.

-Contiue from step 3.

-For example, if you want to use Pandas together with Pytorch, build it like this,
+Log in the container shell, then you can install system packages using `apt-get` as is on an Ubuntu machine and build Python packages using `pip install`, taking Pandas for example,
 ```
-$ apptainer shell --writable my-container
+$ apptainer shell --writable my-image
 Apptainer> apt-get update
 Apptainer> pip install pandas
 Apptainer> python